Medicare Advantage Plans

 When comparing Medicare Advantage vs. Original Medicare, it is also helpful to consider how each option works with your health needs, budget, and preferred style of care coordination.

 Both programs provide reliable coverage.
 Understanding how each one works can help you make the decision that fits your health and budget.
-Take time to review your options and use Medicare’s Open Enrollment Period to be sure your coverage continues to meet your needs yearly.
+Take time to review your options so your coverage continues to meet your needs yearly.

 A Licensed Sales Agent can provide valuable guidance when exploring Medicare Advantage Plan options.
 We can review the plans available in your area, help you compare costs and benefits, and explain enrollment periods and eligibility so you can make an informed decision.